12 Budget Notebooks That’ll Help You Get Your Finances in Order

-Even though we’d rather be sipping on pumpkin spiced chai tea lattes and crossing off fun things from our autumn bucket list, we’re pulling up our adulting pants (okay, leggings) and using our precious weekends to get some very important to-dos accomplished.
-Our first order of business is to start the process of actually getting a handle on our pesky finances before the holiday bills start trickling in.
-So to help motivate us to stay on track and save our moola for our secret santas, we’ve hunted down the top 10 prettiest and most useful budget planners and notebooks.
-Scroll on for financial freedom, folks!
+Even though we’d rather be sipping on lattes and crossing off fun things from our summer bucket lists, we’re pulling up our adulting pants (okay, leggings) and using our precious weekends to get some very important to-dos accomplished.
+Our first order of business is to start the process of actually getting a handle on our finances before the bills start piling up.
+So to help motivate us to stay on track and save our moola for our vacations ahead, we’ve hunted down the top 12 prettiest and most useful budget planners and notebooks.

-1. The Simple Bee Budget Planner ($15): This artisanal notebook is an easy way to keep track of your spending and meet your personal financial goals.
-Their classic budget planner includes a handmade cover design as well as a full calendar year of monthly budgeting pages, a debt overview, a goal-setting section, a savings tracker, and a budgeting basics guide.
+1. PeekmybookID The Passbook Budget Planner ($11): This notebook is an easy way to keep track of your spending and meet your personal financial goals.
+It includes a cute cover design as well as pages dedicated to jotting down income expenses, budget planning, tracking, and more for an all-in-one notebook you won’t want to leave home without.

 3. Create 365 Happy Planner Budget Edition Extension Pack ($10): If you’ve already invested in a classic Create 365 Happy Planner ($30), you’ll be happy to know that the brand also carries a super convenient budget expansion pack that you can add directly to the back of your disc-bound planner.
 Along with dividers and pocket folders to arrange notes, bills, and receipts, the pack comes with a month-at-a-glance section, an expense tracker, and a convenient place to write down all of your reoccurring bills.

-4. The Personal Finance Planner Organizer Budget Book ($56): This all-in-one finance and weekly planner is perfect for the gal who’s looking to store all of her information and planning in one convenient place.
-Using a cash envelope system, this fully stocked planner comes with weekly planning pages, meal planning pages, grocery shopping lists, and a complete budget template for each month to help you save your paycheck.
+4. Boxclever Press Budget Book ($13): This comprehensive monthly planner is perfect for the gal who’s looking to store all of her information and planning in one convenient place.
+Using a cash envelope system, the fully stocked planner comes with a complete budget template for each month to help you save your paychecks and stay financially on track all year long.

 7. Indigo Monster’s Cash Book ($20): This adorable monster-themed cash book is a cute alternative for anyone who thinks financial planning is a snooze fest.
 It has yearly, monthly, and weekly budgets included, so you’ll be able to use this undated budget planner for a full year — and stay entertained with adorable monster illustrations throughout.